mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

-# Case four: Vertical Block
+# Case four: Vertical Block And Nth Adjective

 This variant combines vertical and positional order information.